This post has two parts:

 Interview Process for Startups

-Every startup seems to have its own quirky process, often depending on their stage of growth.
-Some startups insisted on (a) in-person interviews, either single or multi-day, which I opted out of, flying isn’t something I’m keen on for interviews when remote options exist (thank you, post-Covid world), (b) multi-day work partnership which is dicy due to visa situation and requires me to commit a significant time to just one job opportunity (which I am not sure I am a fan of), and (c) references.
-The hesitation for the latter was more about asking my advisor for non-academic job references, which I avoided because it’s not standard practice.
+Every startup seems to have its own quirky process, which often varies based on their growth stage.
+Some startups required: (a) in-person interviews—either single or multi-day sessions—which I opted out of since remote options exist (thank you, post-Covid world), (b) multi-day work partnerships, which were problematic due to visa constraints and required significant time commitment to a single opportunity, and (c) references.
+For the latter, I hesitated mainly because asking my advisor for non-academic job references isn't standard practice.

-Most startups I interviewed with had at least 5-6 rounds of interviews beyond the initial recruiter or founder call.
-These included a general coding round (yes, leetcode is popular for startups too), ML coding, ML fundamentals, and usually a cultural fit interview.
-I actively skipped startups promoting 6/7-day workweeks or consistent 12-hour workdays.
+Most startups I interviewed with required 5-6 rounds beyond the initial recruiter or founder call.
+These typically included general coding (yes, LeetCode is popular for startups too), ML coding, ML fundamentals, and a cultural fit interview.
+I deliberately avoided startups that promoted 6/7-day workweeks or consistent 12-hour workdays.

 Case in point: Galileo sent an email that I appreciated for its honesty, even if the position naming was still a bit off (or maybe I need to adjust how I interpret titles across companies).